Pratham027/Flask-Mongodb-SPLITWISE/README.md

-Use Mongodb as Database Connect using flask_pymongo
+Mongodb use as Database that's why first download mongodb then connect with Flask.